Zhang Jingsheng: New Culture

-Zhang and around five or six of his ideological disciples organized the "New Culture Society" (新文化社 (Xīn wénhuà shè)) in Shanghai, centered around sex education and his aesthetic ideology.
+Zhang and around five or six of his ideological disciples organized the "New Culture Society" in Shanghai, centered around sex education and his aesthetic ideology.
 He attempted to expand the society into branches outside Shanghai, boosting the visibility of his bookstore, but these efforts were unsuccessful.
-Soon after his arrival in December 1926, this society began a periodical named New Culture (新文化 (Xīn wénhuà)), which billed itself as "China's Paramount New Thought Monthly Journal".
+Soon after his arrival in December 1926, this society began a periodical named New Culture, which billed itself as "China's Paramount New Thought Monthly Journal".
 Outlining the purpose of the journal, he wrote that he sought the renewal of the Chinese people in all aspects of life, "from the most basic to the most complex: from shitting, to sex, and on to thinking and culture".

 New Culture had a monthly circulation of around 20,000 copies, not including unlicensed editions.
 Its first issue was headlined with an article on women's inheritance rights, with endorsements from various influential politicians and intellectuals, including Cai Yuanpei, Wu Zhihui, and Zhang Ji.
-Zhang ran an advice column titled "Sex Education Communications" (性慾通訊 (Xìngyù tōngxùn)) in every issue of the paper besides the fifth, where it was noted the section had been removed by government censorship.
+Zhang ran an advice column titled "Sex Education Communications" in every issue of the paper besides the fifth, where it was noted the section had been removed by government censorship.
 The following issue, Zhang announced that he had received so many letters from fans of the column that he decided to restart the column despite the opposition of the Municipal Police.
 He mainly received letters from men, although a minority were from women.
 Zhang advised readers on topics such as birth control, circumcision, sex toys and premature ejaculation, incorporating both humor and sympathy into his responses.
 He featured some of the excerpts he had translated from Studies in the Psychology of Sex in the paper.

 The periodical ran intermittently for six issues before folding partway through 1927.
 Two years later, the Beauty Bookshop itself went out of business.
 Zhang attributed this to harassment from "Jiangsu gangsters" and the police, writing that they had been prosecuted seven or eight times by the Municipal Police.
 According to Zhang, the police attempted to negotiate with him to remove the nude paintings and pay them a large bribe.
 He claimed that when he refused, the Shanghai Post Office stopped delivering mail to his store, severely impacting his business.
 The Kuomintang's campaign of political repression beginning in 1927—the White Terror—shifted local government towards socially conservative attitudes and made it more hostile to Zhang's business.
 Unsustainable business practices—most notably the absence of textbooks—also likely played a major role in the shop's decline.